Constructing fold maps by surgery operations and their Reeb spaces: Abstract

 \section{Abstract}

-In this paper, as a fundamental study on the theory of {\it Morse} functions and their higher dimensional versions or {\it fold maps}, and applications to geometric theory of manifolds, we study algebraic and differential topological properties of fold maps such that the sets of all the singular values (the {\it singular value sets}) have no self-intersections and their source manifolds.
-As a specific case, {\it round} fold maps are defined as fold maps whose singular value sets are concentric spheres and they were introduced in 2012--14 and have been systematically studied by the author.
-In the present paper, we concentrate on fold maps with singular value sets having no self-intersections; especially on ones such that the inverse images of regular values are disjoint unions of spheres.
-The author previously studied homology and homotopy groups and the homeomorphism and diffeomorphism types of manifolds admitting such round fold maps and here, we do such works for such fold maps which are not always round.
-For example, we show flexibility of (co)homology groups of {\it Reeb spaces} of such maps, which are essential tools in studying manifolds by using generic maps.
+In this paper, as a fundamental study on the theory of {\it Morse} functions and their higher dimensional versions or {\it fold maps} and applications to geometric theory of manifolds, which were started in 1950s by differential topologists such as Thom and Whitney and have been studied actively, we study algebraic and differential topological properties of certain fold maps and their source manifolds.
+More precisely, we investigate fold maps obtained by surgery operations to fundamental fold maps and especially, homology groups of {\it Reeb spaces}, which are defined as the space of all connected components of inverse images, often inheriting important invariants of manifolds such as homology groups and fundamental and important tools in studying manifolds.

+Studies of this paper are especially motivated by the stream of studies of fold maps satisfying good (differential) topological properties such as {\it special generic} maps, which were defined in 1970s and studied since 1990s by Saeki and Sakuma, and {\it round} fold maps, which were introduced by the author in 2012--2014, and their source manifolds.
+Moreover, constructions of generic maps by fundamental surgeries to investigate manifolds by using generic maps, studied by Kobayashi and Saeki etc., also have motivated the present study.